flexoffer/flexoffer-specifications/Specifications.md

 * Price data specifies (discomfort) prices, e.g., associated to deviations from the default profile.
 Additionally the FO protocol supports the energy flow description of energy reservoirs like batteries, EVs and others with the advanced parameters describing total, dependency and uncertain constraints.
 This document is organized as follows.
 Chapter 1 describes how the FO protocol works, the actors involved in creation and management of FOs, the processes FOs go through, and the life cycle of an FO.
 Chapter 2 describes different types of FOs that can be generated and the energy constraints defining them.
+It is important to note that FlexOffers represent energy and not power: it is a convention decided because all slices have a duration.
+It can be converted to average power per slice if needed.
+Moreover, the metering is done on the energy.

 ## Chapter 1: FlexOffer protocol
 ### 1.1 Flexibility and main actors